Johnsonajibi/Ransomeware_protection/TPM_PROOF_GUIDE.md

     PCR 0 (BIOS): a3f5d8c92e4b1a67...
     PCR 7 (SecureBoot): 8b2c4e9f1a3d5c...

-  ⚠️ These PCR values prove real TPM hardware is active!
+  [NOTE] These PCR values prove real TPM hardware is active!
          They change with every boot and can't be faked in software.

   WMI Namespace: root\cimv2\Security\MicrosoftTpm
-  Direct Hardware Access: ✓ CONFIRMED
+  Direct Hardware Access: [CONFIRMED]

 ============================================================